Assemble a Configurable USD Stage#

 Lights are found in the file .\Authored\SubUSDs\Lighting.usd.
 This is added as a payload to bring in the lighting setup.
 This payload brings in Lighting Sets and all of their variants.
 This allows the lighting to be worked on independently by other team members, be reused between multiple files, and this configured stage to receive all the latest lighting updates automatically.

-Configurable Assets
+Configurable Assets#

 The concept car asset itself is in the file .\Authored\ConceptCar_3xf_mat.usdc, and is added to the stage as a payload.
 This is the highest level of the car’s USD data chain so the entirety of the work is layered into the configurator USD stage.
 All material changes, posing, and geometry work culminates in this final file.
 After the payload is placed, the prim has also been renamed to something easier to read (e.g., ConceptCar).

 Cameras have been added from the file .\Authored\SubUSDs\Cameras.usd.
 This brings in several static cameras set up for this car.
 These cameras are all locked, and represent marketing style images tuned to an exact position.
 They are not intended to be interactive style cameras.
-The orbit camera asset is used instead for interactivity.
+The orbit camera asset is used instead for user interaction.

 A unique configurator camera is provided in the file .\Configured\SubUSDs\Camera_Orbit.usd.
 It is placed alongside the static cameras.
 This is a prebuilt USD asset with its own custom graphs meant to work within this configurator sample.
 A more detailed tour of the orbit camera setup can be found here: Camera Smart Asset